 In May 2017, the FASB issued ASU No. 2017-09, Compensation - Stock Compensation.
 The update provides guidance on how to account for changes to the terms or conditions of stock compensation awards.
 It is effective for fiscal years beginning after December 15, 2017.
-The update is not expected to have a material impact on the Company's consolidated financial statements.
+The Company adopted the update as of January 1, 2018.
+The adoption did not have a material impact on the Company's consolidated financial statements.

 In August 2017, the FASB issued ASU No. 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities.
-The updated provides guidance to better align the financial reporting for hedging activities with the economic objectives of those activities and is effective for public business entities for fiscal years beginning after December 15, 2018, with early adoption, including adoption in an interim period, permitted.
-Additionally, the update requires a modified retrospective transition method which will result in the recognition of a cumulative effect of the change on the opening balance of each affected component of equity in the statement of financial position as of the date of adoption.
-The Company plans to adopt the update in the first quarter of 2018.
-While the Company continues to assess all potential impacts of the standard update, it does not expect the adoption to have an material impact on its consolidated financial statements.
+The update provides guidance to better align the financial reporting for hedging activities with the economic objectives of those activities.
+For public business entities, it is effective for fiscal years beginning after December 15, 2018, with early adoption, including adoption in an interim period, permitted.
+The update requires a modified retrospective transition method which will result in the recognition of a cumulative effect of the change on the opening balance of each affected component of equity in the statement of financial position as of the date of adoption.
+The Company elected to early adopt the new guidance as of January 1, 2018.
+The adoption did not have a material impact on the Company's consolidated financial statements.